jf3096/batch-request-patch/README.md

 ===================

 ## Introduction
+Batch Request is lightweight connect/express middleware for Node.js which allows clients to send multiple requests to a server running Node.js in batch.
 This library is derived from [batch request](http://batch-request.socialradar.com).
 Due to project needs, I need to further process data after batch response.
 Therefore I patched it to fulfill following needs: